dolfin-adjoint/pyadjoint/docs/source/documentation/manual.rst

-.. _dolfin-adjoint-manual:
+.. _fenics-adjoint-manual:

 *************************
-How to use dolfin-adjoint
+How to use fenics-adjoint
 *************************

 .. sectionauthor:: Patrick E. Farrell <patrick.farrell@maths.ox.ac.uk>,